R1413/courses/csci5622/exam/midterm_info.md

 - how the algorithm works
 - how to perform classification with the algorithm
 - properties of the algorithm
+- don't need to know about data structure

 **Naive Bayes**
 - assumptions behind the algorithm